2019 Pacific typhoon season: Tropical Storm Danas (Falcon)

 At 12:30 a.m. on July 17 (PST), PAGASA reported that Danas (Falcon) had made landfall at Gattaran, Cagayan and looped over the landmass.
 However, after post-analysis, Danas's center of circulation didn't made landfall.
 Northeasterly wind shear had displaced much of Danas' convection to the west, and an area of low pressure had formed to the east of Luzon.
 This led to the formation of another area of low pressure over the western Philippines.
 This low would later develop into Tropical Depression Goring.
 On July 19, the JMA reported that Danas has reached its peak intensity with winds of 85 km/h.
 Later that day, Danas began to weaken.
 On July 20, around 13:00 UTC, Danas made landfall on North Jeolla Province, South Korea, before weakening into a tropical depression soon afterward.
 At 12:45 UTC on July 21, Danas transitioned into an extratropical low in the Sea of Japan, and the JMA issued their final advisory on the storm.

 In Philippines, four people were killed after Danas triggered flooding in the country.
 Agricultural damage in Negros Occidental were calculated at ₱19 million (US$372,000), while agricultural damage in Lanao Norte reached ₱277.8 million (US$5.44 million).
 Danas caused stormy weather across South Korea; however, its effects were relatively minor.
 Heavy rains amounted to 329.5 mm in Geomun-do.
 A man died after being swept away by strong waves in Geochang County.
 Damage in South Jeolla Province were at W395 million (US$336,000), while damage in Jeju Island up to W322 million (US$274,000).
 Additionally, Danas also triggered flash flooding in Kyushu.
 An 11-year-old boy was killed.

 Tropical Depression Goring

 However, the storm made landfall on Taiwan soon afterward and weakened; as a result, the JTWC cancelled the TCFA and has lowered Goring's chance for development to 'medium'.

 Tropical Storm Wipha

+On August 3, Wipha weakened to a tropical depression after it made landfall in the northern area of Quảng Ninh Province, delivering drenching rains and strong gusts to northern and north-central localities.
+On August 4, Wipha dissipated at 12:00 UTC.

 In Vietnam, at least 27 people were killed.
 Thanh Hóa Province was the worst hit province within the nation, with 16 deaths alone, and the losses were amounted to 1 trillion đồng (US$43.1 million).
 Damage in Sơn La Province reached 28 billion đồng (US$1.21 million).
 Damage in Hainan and Guangxi valued at ¥83.6 million (US$12 million).